 BanQu – An Economic Identity

 BanQu is aiming to give economic identities to those in extreme poverty who have a lack of documentation.
-They do this by leveraging blockchain technology, once these people get this identity they can prove more about themselves in order to, for example, get a favourable micro-loan.
-Lets take a farmer in the agriculture business.
+They do this by leveraging blockchain technology, once these people get this identity they can prove more about themselves in order to, for example, get a favorable micro-loan.
+Let’s take a farmer in the agriculture business.

-- Digitalise their land by taking a GPS picture
+- Digitalize their land by taking a GPS picture.

 Energy Web Foundation – The Sustainable Electrification of Africa

-Electrification in Africa is a huge problem.
 The harnessing of electricity will be a great boost for the African economy and standard of life.
 There is too much land to create a single grid for each country in its current situation.
 The logistical problems in order to achieve this are exhaustive.
 Instead, a more efficient method would be for towns to individually install a power source e.g. solar panels or turbines.
-Neighbouring towns can then become interconnected and join a blockchain-based platform.
-This platform would allow surplus energy to be sent and sold to these nearby communties.
+Neighboring towns can then become interconnected and join a blockchain-based platform.
+This platform would allow surplus energy to be sent and sold to these nearby communities.
 As time goes by the network can connect to more towns.
 The supply & demand issue will then become less of a problem thanks to the blockchain platform.

 Bitmari, a Zimbabwe based startup, is aiming to lower remittance fees in cross-border transactions to Africa.
-In 2017, the international average cost of remittance was approximately 7%.
 Transferring money to and from South Africa had an average fee of 17%, while other less connected African countries paid even more.
-Bitmari wants to connect the African economy by lowering the barriers of cross-border transactions (e.g. time & fees).
+The start-up wants to connect the African economy by lowering the barriers of cross-border transactions (e.g. time & fees).

 The Bitmari app allows you to transfer your local currency into bitcoin, then instantaneously send it across borders with minimal fees to the receiver in Zimbabwe, who can then transfer it into their local currency.
 To be clear this is not a platform to buy and sell Bitcoin.
 Instead Bitmari is leveraging bitcoin’s extremely cheap and efficient attributes for remittance purposes.
 For those worrying about the volatility, it’s a rather quick process of transferring between currencies.
 Even so, if the value did drop by 5% during those few minutes, you would most probably still be paying a total less than the average of around 20% remittance fees.

-Blockchain can imitate the job of governing bodies that verify and keep transactional data.
-Using this democratised system allows for efficiency, flexibility and cost reductions, as we have seen with BanQu and EWF.
+- Blockchain can imitate the job of governing bodies that verify and keep transactional data.
+Using this democratized system allows for efficiency, flexibility and cost reductions, as we have seen with BanQu and EWF.